 Aftermarket 300 km/h and 320 km/h speedos and instrument clusters from NISMO, Veilside, HKS and the like are often fitted to Japanese sports cars.
 Again this would be written on the auction report and noted as above depending on whether records confirming the total kms are provided.

-Odometer (km) readings are recorded every time a vehicle is inspected for registration renewal in Japan (3 years from new then every 2 years), so odometer tampering within Japan is extremely rare within Japan itself and hard to get away with.
+Odometer (km) readings are recorded every time a vehicle is inspected for registration renewal in Japan (3 years from new then every 2 years), so odometer tampering within Japan itself is extremely rare.